trilogy-group/cloudfixLinter-demo-cloudformation/README.md

-   - For demo purpose we have already deployed a stack with name `Cloudfix--linter-Cf-demo-stack` for using `all-resources-template.json` and `cloudfix-linter-demo-cloudformation` for using `cf-template.json` with given template in Q3.
+   - For demo purpose we have already deployed a stack with name `CfDemoStack` for using `all-resources-template.json` and `cloudfix-linter-demo-cloudformation` for using `cf-template.json` with given template in Q3.
 You can use it for demo purpose.
     - This will generate a reccos.json file which will be used to facilitate mock recommendations
     - Note: For this step we use AWS SDK to fetch stacks details from your AWS account
  ### 6. Open command pallete